 Location: Kumai, Borneo, Indonesia

-Today started underway, as we navigated through a few short rain patches (okay, one downpour), lasting just long enough for us to advantage of the rain to give the deck a thorough scrub.
+Today started underway, as we navigated through a few short rain patches (okay, one downpour), lasting just long enough for us to the advantage of the rain to give the deck a thorough scrub.
 A few crew members have also been a bit under the weather with something that was picked up in Gili, but everyone has recovered quickly.
 It was a good excuse for everyone to get fresh sheets and do a good scrub down of the cabins, which now smell nice and clean.
-Mid-afternoon we arrived in Borneo, navigating up the Kumai River to our anchorage at Kumai, which we learned means welcome.
-The village was first settled by Buddhists, and when other people came to the town the villagers said Kumai or welcome, and that is how it got its name.
-We were welcomed to Kumai by our tour guide for our program tomorrow, which will be a two day excursion through the local national park to see one of the two orangutan habitats left in the world.
+Mid-afternoon, we arrived in Borneo, navigating up the Kumai River to our anchorage at Kumai, which we learned means welcome.
+The village was first settled by Buddhists, and when other people came to the town, the villagers said Kumai or welcome, and that is how it got its name.
+We were welcomed to Kumai by our tour guide for our program tomorrow, which will be a two-day excursion through the local, national park to see one of the two orangutan habitats left in the world.
 We are excitedly packing our bags, as we will be spending a night of Argo for the first time in seven weeks tomorrow.